nvda-es/devguides_translation/original_docs/NVDA Add-on Development Guide-2017.4.md

 * Events (eventHandler.py): Handles various events such as gaining focus.
 One function in particular is useful in app modules:
 	* `eventHandler.requestEvents(process ID, window class name for the control, event to be requested)`: Allows NVDA to listen to specific events for certain controls while using another app.
 * Extension points (extensionPoints.py): provides a way to let add-ons and other modules define and respond to specific action such as profile switches, actions in an add-on and so on.
 The following extension points are defined:
-	* `extensionPoints.Action`: notifies when something happens e.g. profile switches.
+	* `extensionPoints.Action`; notifies when something happens e.g. profile swithces.
 	* `extensionPoints.Decider`: decides whether to process something further e.g. processing keyboard input from a remote system.
 	* `extensionPoints.Filter`: modifies a given text for further processing e.g. advanced speech sequences.
 * Global Commands collection (globalCommands.py): A list of global commands available while using NVDA (see section on script scope for more information).